AzraAjd/WebApp/README.md

 ## Local deployment

+* Import as maven project
-Have MySql server running.
+* Have MySql server running.
-Update your db configuration in hibernate.cfg.xml and application.properties (URL, username and password) Run Webapp.java
+* Update your db configuration in hibernate.cfg.xml and application.properties (URL, username and password)
+* Run Webapp.java

 This will run the project, check localhost:8080/products to get articles loaded from src/main/resources/db/data.sql as JSON.